 2501 Embarcadero Way, Palo Alto

 State law prohibits a person from placing home-generated sharps in their trash or recycling containers.
 Home-generated sharps are defined as disposable hypodermic needles, syringes, lancets, and other medical devices used for self-injection or blood test.
 To safely dispose of your used home-generated sharps, place them in a biohazard sharps container.
-There are a few places to safely dispose of sharps.
+Contact your doctor or pharmacist to ask if they have a take-back program for your used sharps.
+Many online vendors offer pre-addressed, prepaid mail back boxes to safely return used sharps.
+The Countywide Household Hazardous Waste Program has more information about safe sharps disposal, including links to receive free sharps collection containers.

-Periodically, the Police and Fire Departments sponsor safety events a few times a year, which might include drug (medications) take-back, document shredding and e-waste.
-Visit facebook.com/mountainviewpolicedepartment or call (650) 903-6224 for more information.
+Periodically, the Mountain View Police and Fire Departments sponsor safety events, which might include medicine take-back, document shredding and e-waste collection.
+Visit facebook.com/mountainviewpolicedepartment or call 650-903-6224 for more information.